Information for First Year Students and Advisors

 Advanced Standing Placement Policy

-If a student is given Advanced Standing placement in Math 102 or 221 (by way of AP scores, or the department placement exam) and successfully completes that course Fall Term with a grade of C or better, full credit will be awarded for any calculus course(s) skipped.
-This Advanced Standing placement option is available only to first-years in their Fall Term.
+If a student is given Advanced Standing placement in Math 102 (by way of AP scores, or the department placement exam) and successfully completes that course in their first year at W&L with a grade of C or better, full credit will be awarded for any calculus course(s) skipped.
+This Advanced Standing placement option is available only to first-year students.

 No student will be forced to register for or remain in a higher-level course against his or her wishes.